 Before we get into the solvent types available, a quick message about volatile organic compounds, abbreviated VOCs.
 VOCs describe toxins that certain chemicals may release – they’re commonly found in the output of materials like paints, solvents, carpet dyes and others that produce fumes.

 And as you’ll see here momentarily, VOCs may be present in your marble sealer product.
 This usually isn’t a major concern, as you can utilize airflow and proper ventilation to keep harmful fumes away, but it could be a risk if anyone in your home has a respiratory issue like asthma or COPD – these conditions can be aggravated significantly by VOCs.
-If you choose to use a sealer with VOC content, be sure to keep doors and widows open and use vents and fans to move air around, especially for the first few hours or days after sealing.
+If you choose to use a sealer with VOC content, be sure to keep doors and windows open and use vents and fans to move air around, especially for the first few hours or days after sealing.

 The primary high-VOC sealers we’re referring to are those that are solvent-based.
 These may leave behind noxious toxins or smells soon after they’re applied.
 However, they’re also highly durable and will generally last longer than a water-based sealer, plus provide a wider range of protection due to smaller molecules used.
 If you’re able to create a well-ventilated application format that doesn’t risk anyone’s health, solvent-based sealers can be highly valuable.